Stay with the Palong People of Chiang Dao

 Rubber boat rafting and local market

 Your guide and driver will pick you up at the hotel at 0800.
 You will drive to the north into the mountains near Chiang Dao for your two-day Palong Hill tribe trekking.
 Here you can find more about the history and background of hill tribe trekking in Chiang Mai.
 First, we will stop at a local market.
 Your guide will do some shopping for the coming days.
-He will take you along and will explain about the different ingredients he will be using for dinner.
-Then, continue to a riverside camp on the Tang River where you will experience an exciting whitewater raft trip by rubber boat.
+He will take you along and will explain the different ingredients he will be using for dinner.
+Then, continue to a riverside camp on the Taeng River where you will experience an exciting whitewater raft trip by rubber boat.
 After this, we will have lunch in a local restaurant in Chiang Dao.
 After having filled our stomachs, we will continue to Chiang Dao the Palong village where we will start trekking.
 We pass through an area with beautiful, extensive rice fields where we will stop to take a picture.

 Trekking and village overnight

 The trail has a few steep hills, but most of it is relatively easy.
 We will walk for about two hours through the forest.
 We will invite you to recognize wild ginger, rattan and the pitcher plant in the woods and your guide tell you all about bamboo and its many uses.
 Before we arrive in the village we will pass through the agricultural fields of the community.